rsdoiel/pttk/README.md

 __sitemap__
 : A tool for generating a sitemap.xml file.

-__prep__
-: a Pandoc preprocess that accepts JSON and pipes it into Pandoc for processing

 __include__
-: A "include" preprocessor including files with via an "#include();" directive.
+: A "include" text preprocessor including files with via an "#include();" directive.

 __blogit__ is a tool to make it easy to separate website generation from where you might want to write your blog posts.
 It will generate